meows/racket/docs/recursion.md

 # Recursion

-> WIP: Do not use yet.

-Recursion is when you use a function to define itself.
+Mathematicians, more than anyone else, love to be lazy (or "elegant") when they write.
+When mathematicians notice a repeating pattern, they like to find a way to easily describe this pattern so they don't have to write as much.
+One particular tool they use is called _recursion_, which is the use of a function to define itself.

 ## Factorial `!`